-• Number of lives covered: Single life annuities pay until the insured individual dies.
-Joint-and-survivor annuities continue to make (possibly reduced) payments as long as at least one of the covered individuals is alive.

-• Bequest options: Many private market annuities offer period certain guarantees or refund options that provide some additional payments to a beneficiary in the event that the insured individual dies shortly after annuitization.

-• Type of payout: Fixed nominal annuities offer payments that are constant in nominal terms.
-Graded annuities increase at a pre-determined percentage rate.
+- Number of lives covered: Single life annuities pay until the insured individual dies.
+Joint-and-survivor annuities continue to make (possibly reduced) payments as long as at least one of the covered individuals is alive. - Bequest options: Many private market annuities offer period certain guarantees or refund options that provide some additional payments to a beneficiary in the event that the insured individual dies shortly after annuitization. - Type of payout: Fixed nominal annuities offer payments that are constant in nominal terms.
+Graded annuities increase at a predetermined percentage rate.
 Inflation-indexed annuities rise with the rate of inflation, thus preserving the purchasing power of the income.
 Variable annuity payouts are linked to an underlying portfolio of assets, and will rise and fall according to a pre-determined relationship with that portfolio.

 Outside of Social Security and private pensions, the market for individual life annuities is quite small.
 In 1998, the American Council of Life Insurance reported that there were 1.6 million individual annuity policies in a "payout phase," meaning that the policyowners were currently receiving benefits.
-This figure actually overstates the extent of annuitization in the individual market, since some of these contracts are annuities what distinguishes deferred variable annuity products from mutual funds is that they generally offer some form of implicit or explicit insurance, such as a guaranteed return of principal in the event of the insured's death.
+This figure actually overstates the extent of annuitization in the individual market, since some of these contracts are annuities certain rather than life annuities and because some individuals may hold multiple policies.
+Thus, privately purchased individual annuities are trivial in importance when compared to Social Security and private pension plans.